chunyang-w/fontmesher/README.md

 ![image](https://github.com/chunyang-w/fontmesher/blob/main/asset/logo.png?raw=true)

 Welcome to **FontMesher**!
-This project lets you create beautiful meshes from your favorite fonts (Currently supported fonts are listed in `style` folder, other ttf font might work, but not guaranteed - issues and contribution welcome!).
+This project lets you create beautiful meshes from your favorite fonts (Currently supported fonts are listed in the `style` folder, other ttf font might work, but not guaranteed - issues and contributions welcome!).

 This package will use GMSH to generate a 2-D mesh with characters written on it.

 ## Features ✨

-- **Mesh Generation**: Convert any string into a mesh using your favorite fonts.
+- **Mesh Generation**: Convert any string into a mesh using your favourite fonts.
 - **Customizable**: Adjust glyph sizes, padding, and offsets to get the perfect mesh.
 - **Easy to Use**: Simple API to generate and save meshes with minimal code.